Department of Creative Writing

 Michael Nava is the author of an acclaimed series of eight novels featuring gay, Latino criminal defense lawyer Henry Rios and the historical novel “The City of Palaces,” set in Mexico at the beginning of the 1910 Mexican revolution.
 His 2016 novel “Lay Your Sleeping Head,” was named by the Lambda Literary Review “one of the literary events of the year,” and was adapted for the Henry Rios Mysteries Podcast, an 18-episode podcast inspired by classic radio theater.
 His new Rios novel, “Carved in Bone,” will be published in 2019 by Persigo Press, his fledgling publishing company.
 A third-generation Californian, Nava is a graduate of Stanford Law School, and practiced law for 35 years.
 He divides his time between San Francisco and Palm Springs.

 Ruth Nolan, Professor of English and creative writing at College of the Desert, is the author of the poetry book “Ruby Mountain,” editor of “No Place for a Puritan: The Literature of California’s Deserts,” and co-editor of “Fire and Rain: Ecopoetry of California.”
 Her poetry collection “Badwater” placed as a finalist in the 2018 Hilary Gravendyk poetry book contest.
 Ruth is the winner of the 2018 Los Angeles Women’s Month Poetry Society Award and the recipient of a 2018 Love of Learning Award from the Phi Kappa Phi Honor Society for her forthcoming book “Fire on the Mojave: Stories from the Deserts and Mountains of Inland Southern California,” for which she also won a 2017 California Writers Residency Award.
-Her writing has also been supported by recent fellowships from Breadloaf and Squaw Valley Writers Conferences.
+Her writing has also been supported by recent fellowships from Breadloaf and the Community of Writers Conferences.
 She serves on the advisory board for Poets & Writers West, is co-founder of the Inlandia Institute Writing Workshop Program, and has also facilitated creative writing workshops for the Desert Institute at Joshua Tree National Park and many other organizations.
 She holds her M.F.A. in creative writing and writing for the performing arts from the University of California, Riverside.

 Elise Paschen, an enrolled member of the Osage Nation, is the author of “The Nightlife” (Red Hen Press, 2017), “Bestiary,” “Infidelities” (winner of the Nicholas Roerich Poetry Prize), and “Houses: Coasts.”
 Her poems have been published in The New Yorker and Poetry Magazine, among other magazines, and in numerous anthologies, including “The Best American Poetry 2018.”
 Former executive director of the Poetry Society of America and a co-founder of Poetry in Motion, she has edited many anthologies including “Poetry Speaks” and “The Eloquent Poem” (forthcoming).
 Paschen teaches in the M.F.A. writing program at the School of the Art Institute of Chicago.